-If you qualify for using QCDs in 2023 and also want to reduce your RMD and the tax that comes with it for the year, you need to be aware of the RMD "First dollars out" rule.
+If you qualify to use QCDs in 2024 and want to reduce your RMD and the tax that comes with it for the year, you must be aware of the RMD "First dollars out" rule.
 It states that the first withdrawals from IRAs each year count towards satisfying the annual RMD requirement.
-If those dollars are used for a QCD, they reduce the remaining RMD for the year.
-If you first take out the entire RMD in cash, then subsequent QCDs will not reduce your RMD, and thus not reduce your tax bill.
+If those dollars are used for a QCD, they reduce the remaining

+RMD for the year.
+If you first take out the entire RMD in cash, then subsequent QCDs will not reduce your RMD, and thus not reduce this year's tax bill, and cannot be carried over to the following year.
 Therefore, you should make all your QCDs before taking the rest of your RMD for the year.